maxshuty/simply-lazy/README.md

 Any selector that works for `querySelectorAll` will work for the `selector`.
 For example, you can add a CSS class like `<img data-src="/path/to/img.jpg" class="lazyload" />` and then pass `.lazyload` as the selector.
 Alternatively you could pass `img` if you want all images to be lazy loaded.

-Additional examples.
+Additional examples of initialization with a selector...
 Given this HTML:
 ```
 <img data-src="/path/to/img.jpg" class="lazyload" />
 ```

-and initializing it using:
+and initializing this a class selector:
 ```
 // Using a CSS class:
 SimplyLazy(optionalOptions).lazy('.lazyload')
 ```

-Or:
+Or given this HTML:
 ```
 <img data-src="/path/to/img.jpg" data-lazy />
 ```

-and initializing it using:
+and initializing it using a data selector:
 ```
 // Using a data attribute:
 SimplyLazy(optionalOptions).lazy('[data-lazy]')
 ```

+The point being that *any* valid CSS selector will work here.

 Additionally there is an `options` object you can use to get callbacks or set default information.